duffwang/duffwang.github.io/_posts/2019-02-19-data-cleaning.md

 ---
 layout: post
+title: Cleaning Data
-title: Tutorial on Data Cleaning and Transformation using R
+subtitle: Tutorial on Data Cleaning and Transformation using R
+tags: [analysis, R, data science]
+image: /img/4.png
 ---

 To demonstrate proper data cleaning (also known as data munging) and transfomation, we will be working with a [publically available](https://www.ffiec.gov/hmda/hmdaflat.htm) dataset on Home Mortgage Loans.